fabric8-analytics/fabric8-analytics-jobs/README.md

-# Bayesian core Jobs service
+# Fabric8-Analytics core Jobs service

+*Note on naming: The Fabric8-Analytics project has evolved from 2 different projects called "cucos" and "bayesian".
+We're currently in process of renaming the modules and updating documentation.
+Until that is completed, please consider "cucos" and "bayesian" to be synonyms of "Fabric8-Analytics".*

-The aim of this service is to provide a single configuration point for Bayesian core periodic tasks or more sophisticated analyses execution (jobs).
+The aim of this service is to provide a single configuration point for Fabric8-Analytics core periodic tasks or more sophisticated analyses execution (jobs).

 ## Job

-A job is an abstraction in Bayesian core that allows one to manipulate with core workers with more granted semantics.
+A job is an abstraction in Fabric8-Analytics core that allows one to manipulate with core workers with more granted semantics.
 An example of a job can be scheduling all analyses that failed, scheduling analyses of new releases, etc.

 A job can be run periodically (periodic jobs) or once in the given time (one-shot jobs).
 All parameters that can be supplied to a job: